ShubhangiJ01/Image_Prevalent_Color/README.md

 - Once the images are loaded, multiprocessing is used to preprocess, cluster and count pixels associated with centroid.
 This helped in processing multiple images at the same time based on the number of cores avaiable in the CPU.
 To implement this Python library `multiprocessing.pool` is used which maps the input to the different processors and collects the output from all the processors.
 - Queue manager is used to send the writing tasks to a dedicated process that has sole write access to the output file.
 All the other workers have read only access.
 This will eliminate collisions.

+##### Testing

+- In the code, several validations are introduced to check valid output for each function.
+Error are written in `error.log` file.
+Due to random centroid selection of KMeans++ I could not test code using pytest library.

 ## Result

 Please find `output.csv` storing 3 most prevalent colors for each corresponding image url passed in `input.txt`.